 I was born and raised in Sao Paulo, Brazil, where I got a degree in engineering (robotics), but switched to photography in 1997 as I engaged in a 15-month long overland journey across Asia.
 Since then I have travelled and photographed intensively around the globe, telling stories through my photos and videos.

 In 2000 I moved to London, where I lived and worked for 8 years and studied photojournalism and documentary photography at the London College of Communications (former LCP).

 Since 2009 I have been based in Rio de Janeiro and I am available for assignments such as reportage, NGO, portraiture and commercial photography and video (including 360 videos), in Brazil or elsewhere in Latin America.

-Between 2010 and 2014, I shot a documentary project of all the 12 arenas of the World Cup Brazil 2014 under construction, which included exclusive spherical panoramas.
-These immersive images are a unique historical record of that massive enterprise, which are beautifully seen through VR headsets.
+Between 2010 and 2014, I photographed all the 12 arenas of the World Cup Brazil 2014 under construction, including the production of exclusive spherical panoramas of all of them.